 No, you are not required to provide information.
 Your participation with the University investigation, hearing, or other proceedings associated with this report is completely voluntary.
 There are a variety of ways in which you can participate in the University process and those will be reviewed during the meeting we have requested.
 You are welcome and encouraged to participate in the University process to your desired level of comfort.
 However, should a Complainant choose not to file a complaint, the University may not be able to move forward with an investigation under Policy 1.2, but this does not limit the Office of Student Conduct and Community Responsibilities' ability to address the behavior through the Code of Student Conduct.
 In some circumstances, the Title IX Coordinator can file a formal complaint on behalf of the University.
 Should a Respondent choose not to provide information, the investigation may proceed based on the information that is available at that time.
 There will be additional opportunities throughout the investigation and hearing process for individuals to provide information.
-It is important to know that if you choose to file a formal complaint but do not participate in the investigation, the investigation but do not attend the hearing, the decision makers cannot rely on any statements you previously provided, including to the OEOA Investigator and/or police.
+It is important to know that if you choose to file a formal complaint but do not participate in the investigation, the University may be limited in addressing the alleged behavior.